migros/fotoobo/docs/source/usage/configuration.rst

 you do not explicitly set a file (with the command line option `-c` ) fotoobo searches at the following locations for a file named `fotoobo.yaml` (in the order given here):

-1. In the current working directory.
+1. In the current working directory
 2. In `$HOME/.config/`

 It will take the first file given and stop searching for other files.